lf-lang/playground-lingua-franca/examples/C/src/led-matrix/README.md

 If you have any insight on why the lingua franca might mess with the timing protocol of my original driver I would love to hear about it.

-For any inquiries on this project please email me at: bengunnels8@gmail.com
+For any inquiries on this project please email me (Benjamin Gunnels, @ben-gunnels) at: bengunnels8@gmail.com